ckipp01/andaga/README.md

 # ándaga - a personal time tracker
 ![Dashboard View of Andaga](images/dashboard.png "andaga show")

 At the beginning of 2018 I set out to track all my free time for a year.
 I was curious about what I could find out about myself via trends in how I spent my time each month.
 I had also been wanting to build a command line app in node, so this turned out to be a good opportunity to do just that.
-There is a slight hiatus in August since I moved to a different country for a new job.
-Hopefully this will be picked back up after I settle down.
+There was a slight hiatus in August since I moved to a new country for a new job.
 This project heavily relies on the [Commander](https://github.com/tj/commander.js) and the [Blessed](https://github.com/chjj/blessed) libraries.

  ```
 ❯ andaga